Medient Studios

-films like Yellow, directed by Nick Cassevetes (starring Sienna Miller, Ray Liotta), Aaksha Gopuram (Mohanlal, Nithya Menen) and controversial films like Battle for Banaras, a documentary on Narendra Modi’s Banaras elections that has been banned by the Indian censor board and Mr Singh Mrs Mehta which got stuck as well at the censor board due to nudity.
+films like Yellow, directed by Nick Cassavetes (starring Sienna Miller, Ray Liotta), Aakasha Gopuram (Mohanlal, Nithya Menen) and controversial films like Battle for Banaras, a documentary on Narendra Modi’s Banaras elections that has been banned by the Indian censor board and Mr. Singh Mrs. Mehta which got stuck as well at the censor board due to nudity.

 History

 A Band of Boys and Kiss Kis Ko

-Medient’s first project was a musical act.
-The company created A Band of Boys (ABOB), India’s first and only boy band and their debut album, Yeh Bhi Wo Bhi was released in 2002.
+Medient's first project was a musical act.
+The company created A Band of Boys (ABOB), India's first and only boy band and their debut album, Yeh Bhi Wo Bhi was released in 2002.
 The album sold over three lakh units and featured super-hit songs like Meri Neend, Gori and She Drives Me Crazy.

 Featuring Sudhanshu Pandey, Sherrin Varghese, Siddharth Haldipur and Chaitnya Bhosale, the band was selected from over 1,000 aspiring artists from all over India.
 It went through 18 months of rigorous training in all aspects of their performance and was launched through Musicurry Records in September 2002.

-Nominated as MTV’s ‘Ubharta Sitara,’ ABOB was officially launched on one of the biggest platforms ever in India: The MTV Music AIDS Summit, where over 20 of India’s top artistes were called to perform - from Colonial Cousins, Adnan Sami, Shaan, Sunita Rao, Euphoria, etc.
+Nominated as MTV’s ‘Ubharta Sitara,’ ABOB was officially launched on one of the biggest platforms ever in India: The MTV Music AIDS Summit, where over 20 of India's top artistes were called to perform - from Colonial Cousins, Adnan Sami, Shaan, Sunita Rao, Euphoria, etc.

 In 2004 Mediente released its first film, Kiss Kis Ko.